50 years of Wisconsin Humanities

 Wisconsin Humanities awarded $800,000 to 99 organizations with funds from the National Endowment for the Humanities and the American Rescue Plan Act of 2021.
 This special funding in response to the global COVID-19 pandemic provided crucial support for diverse organizations that enrich our state’s cultural landscape today and into the future.

 To showcase exceptional stories of real people who are making a difference in their communities with the power of the humanities, Wisconsin Humanities launched the Human Powered podcast.
 Each episode features the voices of inspiring people doing local work with the support of a Wisconsin Humanities grant -- from Milwaukee to the Driftless area, Oshkosh, Green Bay, and on the Red Cliff Reservation.

 Love Wisconsin shared over 120 original personal stories from Wisconsinites living through the pandemic to its audience of over 100,000 people.

 2022 Building for the Future

-Wisconsin Humanities launches Community Powered in Spooner, Racine, and Appleton, and in the Forest County Potawatomi nation.
-This brand-new initiative hires four recent humanities graduates to work in partnership with the local libraries in these pilot communities.
-A rigorous training curriculum based on innovative cultural landscape, design, and storytelling methods, alongside collaboration with the professional team at the libraries, gives the community both tools and resources to unearth and tell meaningful stories, and create a local project of lasting value.
+Wisconsin Humanities launched Community Powered in Spooner, Racine, and Appleton, and in the Forest County Potawatomi nation.
+This brand-new initiative included hiring four recent humanities graduates to work in partnership with the local libraries in these pilot communities.
+A rigorous training curriculum based on innovative cultural landscape, design, and storytelling methods, alongside collaboration with the professional team at the libraries, gave the community both tools and resources to unearth and tell meaningful stories, and create a local project of lasting value.
 Community Powered is an investment in Wisconsin that will lead to bold visions and concrete plans for making our state an even better place to live for the next 50 years and beyond.